Izenda7Series/docs/ui/doc_grand_total_sub_total.rst

 Grand Total
 =============

-In report tables, the Grand Total for a field will provide either the sum (average, maximum, minimun) of all values or count (count distinct) values within that field across the entire table.
+In report tables, the Grand Total for a field will provide either the sum (average, maximum, minimun) of all values or count (count distinct) values within that field across the entire data source.

 For example, in a report for Northwind database's Orders table, the Grand Total for Freight field will tell the sum of all Freight costs until now.